PyconUK/ConferenceScheduler/docs/tutorial/index.rst

 ---------------------------

 This is fantastic!
 Our schedule has now been published and everyone is excited about the conference.
-However, as can often happen one of the speakers now informs us of a particular new constraints.
+However, as can often happen, one of the speakers now informs us of a particular new constraints.
 For example, the speaker for :code:`Talk 7` is unable to speak on the second day.